 If you don’t have a DKIM record, failing SPF would essentially result in failing DMARC.
 For a policy set to reject, your legitimate emails sent through mailing lists wouldn’t reach your receivers at all.
 This is why having both SPF and DKIM implemented for your domain, and gaining complete DMARC compliance by aligning your emails against both protocols is a better way to ensure smooth deliverability.

-DMARC Vs SPF: To Summarize
+DMARC Vs SPF: A Powerful Combination

 To sum up the discussion on DMARC vs SPF, our recommendation is to start by publishing a TXT record for SPF and a DMARC record keeping the policy at none while enabling aggregate reporting.
 This way you can keep a tab on the volume of emails that are being forwarded or sent via mailing lists.
-A none policy will not have any effect on the deliverability of your emails while allowing you to monitor your domains effectively.
+A “none” policy will not have any effect on the deliverability of your emails while allowing you to monitor your domains effectively.

 However, to improve your defenses against impending phishing attacks and spoofing you need a more enforced policy (p=reject/quarantine) for DMARC.
 Solely implementing SPF does not offer any protection against email fraud, for which a DMARC policy is imperative.